States better acquainted with ground realities: PM Modi tells CMs

 Lift lockdown, let economic activity be restricted within states: CMs at meeting with PM

 I think you are better acquainted with the ground realities.
 You can assess the situation best, the PM also told the CMs.
-Many are facing a stigma.
+Many are facing stigma.
 Contracting the virus is not a crime or sin and such persons should not be ostracised, the PM also said.

-On one hand we cannot be too soft.
+On one hand, we cannot be too soft.
 If we do show too much leniency, then we are doing a disservice to that region.
 I want to say with all humility to all the CMs that if there's a spurt of cases in your state, it will not be seen as great.
 We do not want this sentiment.

 We will just try to tackle.
 Do not be scared if the number increases in your state, PM Modi also said.